How This School Bus Driver-Turned-Baker Went From Earning $19K to $130K

 We’re gearing up to open enrollment for the Business Boutique Academy!

 The Academy is where I focus on you and your business, and enrollment only opens for a few days.
-Start budgeting for the membership fee now and get on the waitlist to join on March 18.
+Start budgeting for the membership fee now (it’s $244 for a six-month membership) and get on the waitlist to join on October 25.

 With more than 100 video lessons and access to me and the BB community, you don’t want to miss your chance to start making money doing what you love.
 There are people who need what you have to offer.
 It’s time to invest in your dream!